physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/hrv-module.md

     img="user-guide/physioanalyzers/hrv-module-gui-1.png"
     title= page.title
     id="gui-1"
     caption="The HRV module's GUI.
 The top graph shows the epochs (green, blue and red rectangles), and the graph below that shows the IBI events (blue circles), the contiguous IBIs (blue line) and the global trend baseline (red line).
 The bottom left panel shows the name of the current epoch in the dropdown menu, and under it various metrics for that epoch.
-The bottom right panel shows collapsible graphs that visualize the: detrended IBIs; IBI successive differences; Poincaré plot; and Lomb-Scargle periodogram (for power analysis)." %}
+The bottom right panel shows collapsible graphs that visualize the: detrended IBIs; IBI successive differences; Poincaré plot; and Lomb-Scargle periodogram (for power analysis).
+Not all graphs are shown here, but are presented in their concerning sections below." %}

 The two topmost graphs of the HRV module visualize the epochs, the IBI data that were retrieved from the ECG module and---if enabled---the global trend baseline.
 Below those are two panels labeled **Epoch Data and Results** and **Epoch Specific Plots**, which show the analysis results and plots of the selected epoch.